MartisCommunity/docs/guides/configuration.md

 ## Seed Nodes

 These are seed nodes hosted by us.
-The network does not requires them to be up at all time because Marscoin is a decentralized network.
+The network does not requires them to be up at all time because martiscoin is a decentralized network.
 However we provide them for others who can't run one for whatever reasons.

 Location   | Endpoint
 :---   |